One-loop quantum gravitational backreaction on the local Hubble rate: Results

 It would be valuable to extend the above results to two-loop corrections, where also in pure de~Sitter space a non-trivial result is expected~\cite{miaotsamiswoodard2017}, and to general slow-roll spacetimes.
 In particular, the extension to a slow-roll spacetime with $\delta \neq 0$ would allow to differentiate between the two counterterms~\eqref{sec_hubble_renorm_miaocts} (and possibly others), showing which one mixes with the one-loop corrections to $\mathcal{H}$.

 \ack This work is part of a project that has received funding from the European Union's Horizon 2020 research and innovation programme under the Marie Sk{\l}odowska-Curie grant agreement No. 702750 ``QLO-QG''.
-I thank William C. C. Lima for collaboration in an early stage of the work.
+I thank William C. C. Lima for collaboration in an early stage of the work, Bei-Lok Hu for references and comments, Richard Woodard for comments, and the anonymous referees for comments and reference suggestions.

 \newblock{\ }